 Local search tips

 Here are a few tips to help you rank in Local Search Results: Your website must be rich with relevant content, you can’t get around that.
 Be sure to include your company’s name and address (I like to add that to the footer of every website I design so it’s on every page.)
 In addition, be sure to list your company on Google+ Local, Yahoo Local, Bing, and review sites like Yelp, and make sure your listings are exactly the same — Google is looking for consistency in your NAP (Name, Address, and Phone number).
 To check for inconsistencies, go to Yext.com.
-Include NAP on social media (Facebook, Twitter, LinkedIn].
-Get reviews on Google+ and Yelp.
+Include NAP on social media (Facebook, Twitter, LinkedIn).
+Get reviews on Yelp and other sites.

 Once they click, then what?